Sustainability

 Weight (%)

-• Indicators and targets (Lagging KPI) measure the effectiveness of human rights management.
+• Indicators and Targets (Lagging KPIs): Evaluating the effectiveness of human rights management efforts.

-• Non Compliance covers actions that are serious disciplinary offenses.
-This includes violations of human rights in various areas.
+• Non-compliance covers serious disciplinary violations, including breaches of human rights in various aspects.

 5

-• Climate change management affects the right to access a clean, healthy, and sustainable environment.
+• Climate Change Management: Impacting the right to a clean, healthy, and sustainable environment.

-• Corporate KPIs/ Functional KPIs: Amount of GHG emissions in Scopes 1 and 2.
+• Corporate/Functional KPIs: The volume of greenhouse gas emissions for Scope 1 and 2.

-• As part of the performance indicators of the Chief Executive Officer and President of PTT, who also response as a member of the PTT Board of Directors.
+• Included as part of the performance indicators for the CEO and Managing Director of PTT, who also serves as a member of PTT’s Board of Directors.

 5

-• Master Plan KPIs and Corporate KPIs/Functional KPIs: Safety management effectiveness of employees and contractors.
-It consists of indicators.
-Total Recordable Injuries Rate, Lost Time Accidents, and Process Safety Events Tier 1
+• Master Plan Indicators and Corporate/Functional KPIs: The effectiveness of safety management for employees and contractors, including metrics such as the Total Recordable Injuries Rate (TRIR), Lost Time Accidents (LTA), and Tier 1 Process Safety Events.

-The identification and assessment of risks related to human rights violations have been seamlessly integrated into various stages of the Company's business operations.
-This includes conducting Due Diligence during mergers or acquisitions and analyzing and assessing the results of Environmental Impact Assessments (EIAs) for large-scale construction projects as mandated by law.
-These processes provide opportunities for stakeholders affected by human rights impacts to participate in evaluating the effectiveness of mitigation measures through environmental indicators.
-Additionally, hazards and risks related to safety and occupational health are regularly evaluated in accordance with ISO standards across all operational areas.
-Moreover, internal control processes are in place across all organizational units, ensuring that all risks are managed through well-defined measures and appropriate management plans.
-Progress reports are consistently provided to management in each responsible department for oversight and further action.
+Identifying and assessing risks related to human rights violations are integrated into various risk assessment processes in critical stages of business activities.
+These include conducting due diligence during mergers and acquisitions, performing Environmental Impact Assessments (EIA) for large-scale construction projects, as required by law, which allows stakeholders impacted by human rights issues to participate in evaluating the effectiveness of mitigation measures.
+Additionally, safety and occupational health risks are assessed according to ISO standards across all operational areas.
+Furthermore, human rights-related risks are included in the internal control processes of all departments within the organization.
+All identified risks are managed by setting appropriate mitigation measures and management plans, which are reported to management periodically for review.

-For Human Rights Due Diligence (HRDD) in line with international standards, including the United Nations Guiding Principles on Business and Human Rights (UNGPs), PTT has instituted a plan to regularly review and enhance the HRDD process every two years or in response to significant events that impact risk or have substantial consequences Such as investing/expanding a new business in a new area icountry or with high human rights risks.
+Regarding Human Rights Due Diligence (HRDD) in accordance with international standards, including the United Nations Guiding Principles on Business and Human Rights (UNGPs), PTT has developed an operational plan to regularly review and improve the HRDD process every two years or whenever there are changes in business activities or significant events that may substantially alter risks or impact human rights.
+This includes business expansion into new regions or countries, or entering areas with higher human rights risks.

-The primary objective of the comprehensive HRDD process is to identify and evaluate current and potential human rights issues across the entire value chain, encompassing the activities of PTT and its business partners, contractors, suppliers, and service providers.
-The key aim of identifying and assessing human rights issues is to proactively mitigate risks by implementing measures to address impacts and effectively manage the risk of human rights violations.
-The process involves the following steps:
+The primary objective of the HRDD process is to identify and assess both current and potential human rights issues throughout the entire value chain.
+This process includes the operations of PTT and its business partners, such as contractors, suppliers, and service providers.
+The key goal of identifying and assessing human rights issues is to proactively reduce risks through the implementation of mitigation measures and to effectively manage potential human rights violations.
+The operational steps involved are as follows:

 1. Defining the Group’s business scope.